-This cookbook makes my heart float!
-Not only does it contain numerous colored pictures (a novelty in 1939), it also has step-by-step instructions and tips for novices!
-Making homemade bread has been a goal of mine for quite some time.
+Whole wheat bread and this cookbook make my heart float!
+The cookbook contains numerous colored pictures (a novelty in 1939), and it also has step-by-step instructions and tips for novices!
+Making homemade whole wheat bread has been a goal of mine for quite some time.
 While this is my second attempt at the art (the first was a rather successful Rye Loaf for St. Pattie’s Day), it is my first time using my Kitchen Aid stand mixer.
 I approached the task with trepidation but needn’t have.
 With the help of The American Woman’s Cookbook and Kitchen Aid’s instructions, I found the only thing easier would have been having a loaf delivered!

 Scald ALL LIQUIDS to ensure the destruction of micro-organisms that might interfere with the action of the yeast plant.
 [Note: While Pasteur made this step irrelevant, it is best to warm the liquids, so the following steps work]